 • those that are less than 5 mm in width;

-• have an easily defined shape (circle, oval);
+• have an easily identifiable shape (circle, oval);

-• with distinct edges and a smooth surface, as well as domed.
+• with distinct edges and a smooth surface, as well as dome-shaped.

 This is no longer an ordinary black mole.
-This formation is formed on any parts of the body, even those that have never succumbed to ultraviolet radiation.
+This formation forms on any part of the body, even those that have never been exposed to ultraviolet irradiation.

-You can talk about it in cases where a black mole has appeared with certain external features:
+We can talk about it in cases where a black mole appears with certain external features:

 • size exceeding 5 mm;